sermon: Self-Government and Responsibility (Part Three)

 Given 20-Feb-93; 72 minutes

-Those of us who are a little bit older can look back on the 50s and think about how serene that time period was by comparison to what we are living through now.
-I remember the worst thing that happened at the high school I attended during the late 40s; the worst thing in four years that happened, was that Herb Leach accidentally set fire to a waste basket of wet hand towels in the boys' restroom when he ditched his cigarette, and a teacher came wondering into the restroom.
+Those of us who are a little bit older can look back on the '50s and think about how serene that time period was by comparison to what we are living through now.
+I remember the worst thing that happened at the high school I attended during the late '40s—the worst thing in four years that happened was that Herb Leach accidentally set fire to a waste basket of wet hand towels in the boys' restroom when he ditched his cigarette when a teacher came wondering into the restroom.
 By comparison, many of your children may be going to school where it is a very common occurrence for the police to do a sweep through the school.
 They find guns and knives stashed away in such numbers and with such sophistication, that maybe at times it even puts the police department in shock at seeing what the kids are carrying around and dealing with on a day to day basis.

 Have you ever felt that your life was being severely pressured because things seem to be totally out of control?
 How about things in the world's economic situation, do you feel as though you have much control over those things?
 Do you realize, maybe this is an exaggeration but, some person of renown or power can hiccup in Europe or in Japan, and the reverberations are felt all around the world, maybe in the next day or so.
 Almost quicker than a wink, you may be out of a job, through no fault of your own, simply because something happened a half a planet away from you.